Follow Mary Casanova on Facebook. Skype information

-“Our live are like
+“Our lives are like fireflies,

-of light in the darkness
+brilliant flashes of light in the darkness,

 here and gone.
-Each life

-dreams and giftings;
+Listen to your dreams and giftings;

-take risks, live fully, make
+take risks, live fully, make a difference.”

 —Mary Casanova